coreinfrastructure/best-practices-badge/doc/criteria.md

   all SUGGESTED criteria have to be considered (rated as met or unmet).

-We assume that you are already familiar with software development and running an OSS project;
+We assume that you are already familiar with software development and running a FLOSS project;
 if not, see introductory materials such as
 [*Producing Open Source Software* by Karl Fogel](http://producingoss.com/).

-## Current criteria: Best Practices for OSS
+## Current criteria: Best Practices for FLOSS

 Here are the current *draft* criteria; it is certain to change.
 Note that: